Angel Heart (Jimmy Webb album)

 Angel Heart is the seventh album by American singer-songwriter Jimmy Webb, released in April 1982 by Real West Production.

 Critical response

-In his review for AllMovie, William Ruhlmann described the album as "a classic of the style called 'West Coast pop', a creamy adult contemporary sound with a rock edge but plenty of strings, the tasty guitar solos offset by the sweet harmonies".
-While Ruhlmann acknowledged that "Webb's days as a struggling vocalist are behind him", he pointed to a unique problem for a Jimmy Webb album—the material.
-Ruhlmann concluded:
+In his review for AllMusic, William Ruhlmann described the album as "a classic of the style called 'West Coast pop', a creamy adult contemporary sound with a rock edge but plenty of strings, the tasty guitar solos offset by the sweet harmonies".
+However, he found the material weak by Jimmy Webb standards, with a number of compositions that are ponderous and/or lacking in distinction, and said that the two best songs, "Scissors Cut" and "In Cars", already had superior recordings done by Art Garfunkel.

-The AllMusic website gave the album three and a half out of five stars.